In 2017 I asked, “Can You Write Code on an iPad?” In 2019 the answer is basically the same: not really. But things are getting interesting.

-Shortcuts is probably useful to someone, but I don’t use it much yet and it’s not programming!
+Shortcuts is probably useful to someone, but I don’t use it much and it’s too limited for me to call it programming!

 Editing in Native iOS Text Editors

 Yet all is not completely lost.
 First, if you concede that the iPad Pro is a potential thin client that pairs with a server, then you have options.
 There are great SSH apps available, like Blink.
-But you don’t necessarily have to connect directly to the server.
-If you would rather edit natively on the iPad and construct a system of pulleys that heft your code up to a cloud server, that is also possible.
+But you don’t necessarily have to connect directly to the server to do everything.
+If you would rather edit natively on the iPad and construct a system of pulleys that heft your code up to a cloud server, perhaps with a continuous integration system like GitLab’s, that is also possible.
 We will explore both options.

 You Probably Can’t Run Your Code on iOS Unless It’s Python